 Fashion trends come and go.
 Some trends are beautiful and worth the investment.
 Some trends are so ridiculously disposable they should be ignored.
-You shouldn’t follow a trend just because your peers are buying into it.
 It doesn’t matter if what you are wearing is “in” or “out”.
 It’s more important to wear what you like and what suits you.
 Here are 4 excellent reasons not to follow fashion trends.

 Trends can be unflattering